 Connect 2 Conserve: A Website Dedicated to ConservationOur newest story "Geography of Conservation Spending, Biodiversity, and Culture" showcases how the cultural values of a country can have a large impact on their desire to implement conservation efforts.

 Connect 2 Conserve is a special project from AGS and IFAW that focuses on connecting the geographical and geospatial impacts of wildlife conservation efforts worldwide.
 We encourage you to engage in the open discussions on the Making Connections page or be featured on Faces of Conservation.

 GeoBadges is a project convened by the American Geographical Society that aims to help teachers across the United States leverage the power of project-based mapping activities to drive student learning.

-February 09, 2016 - Map of the week, News and Information
+August 25, 2016 - Map of the Week, News and Information

 July 20, 2016 - Map of the Week, News and Information

 How is Zika Virus impacting the United States?
 In the midst of climate change, the Zika virus has been able to spread to areas it has never reached before.
 Included is the United States.
 Recently, NBC Washington published a real-time map of cases of the Zika Virus across all 50 states.
 Utilizing t...
 Read more...